jefferyq2/ae5-rstudio/TOOLS.md

    ...
 ```

-Once the change has been made, you need to simply restart the
+Once the change has been made, restart the `workspace` pod so that
-`workspace` pod and all future sessions will be given access to the
+all future sessions will be given access to the `tools` volume.

-`tools` volume.
+**If you are upgrading a cluster with an existing tools volume**,

-**If you are upgrading to 5.5.2 and already have tools configured,**
+complete the upgrade to 5.5.2 first.
+You can continue to use the volume
-you can continue to use your existing volume without change.
-However,
+with no further modification.
+However, we do recommend migrating your
-we recommend migrating your configuration so that the Managed Persistence
+configuration, so that the managed persietence framework can "adopt"
-framework "adopts" your existing tools volume.
-To do so, you must simply
+your existing tools volume.
+To do so, you must move the volume specification
-move the volume specification from the `volumes:` section of the ConfigMap
+`volumes:` section of the ConfigMap to the `persistence:` section.
-to the `persistence:` section.
 For instance, suppose your `volumes:` configuration looks like this:

 ```
 volumes: